Pjoca/IA_Proj2/README.md

-Second Project of the UC IA
+Project Description: Predicting the degree of nicotine consumption/dependence based on a person's characteristics

 Project Dataset: